-The Court Team is composed of the Presiding Juvenile Judge, attorneys, Child Protective Services (CPS) case workers/supervisors, early childhood education providers, Foster Care Review Board (FCRB) members, Court Appointed Special Advocates (CASA), mental health providers, foster agency representatives, foster parents, and other community stakeholders invested in helping Mohave/La Paz County’s infants and toddlers in the child welfare system.
+The Court Team is comprised of juvenile dependency judges, attorneys, Department of Child Safety managers, Foster Care Review Board, Court Appointed Special Advocates, First Things First, foster agency representatives, early intervention specialists and other community stakeholders invested in helping Mohave’s infants and toddlers in the child welfare system.

-Providing a collaborative system to prepare and promote a healthy environment for children and families.
+Providing a collaborative system to prepare and promote a healthy environment for children birth to three and their families.

 • Judicial Leadership